dro42/bsys_sem1_lab4/bsys_lab_4.md

 #### Start htop and enter „swapoff –a“ on the terminal.
 Start the script with the following arguments: 1, 2, 3, 4 and 5.
 What happens now?
 What has changed?

 Swap memory is turned off.
 So we only have our RAM of 2048 MB.
-This means we cannot start our script anymore as we do not have sufficient RAM because the System is using more than the half.
+This means we cannot start our script anymore as we do not have sufficient RAM because the System is using more than the half. (out-of-memory (OOM) conditions happen where the system has to kill processes to free up memory.)

 ```bash
 root@ubuntu-linux-22-04-02-desktop:/home/parallels/lab4# swapoff -a